-The Northern Kurd are actually part of a much greater Kurd population.
+The Northern Kurds are actually part of a much greater Kurdish population.
 They are made up of a number of clans, tribes, and tribal confederations, many of which have been in existence for thousands of years.
 This large people group shares several important and common ties.
 Not only do they speak closely related languages, but they also share a common culture, geographical homeland, and sense of identity.

 Any difficulties in Kurdish society are camouflaged by family ties, religious beliefs, and tribal traditions.
 These factors still shape the Kurds' ideas, despite the almost total collapse of their tribal structures.
-The Kurdish women in Azerbaijan enjoy more freedom than the neighboring Arabs, Turks, and Persians.
-Although they are still modest in behavior, the Kurdish women are not required to wear a veil and are not particularly shy of strange men.
+Kurdish women in Azerbaijan enjoy more freedom than the neighboring Arabs, Turks, and Persians.
+Although they are still modest in behavior, Kurdish women are not required to wear a veil and are not particularly shy of strange men.
 Some women have even been able to engage in politics within their tribes and have become very successful.

 Although the distinct Kurdish communities within the former USSR are separated by religion, places of origin, and distance, many Kurds still dream of a united Kurdistan.
 Customs and traditional dress have been maintained in many areas, and the Kurds have been encouraged to use their national language.
 Also, nearby Armenia has become a cultural center for Kurds.
 There are radio broadcasts in the Kurmanji dialect and there is a Kurdish publishing house.

 Nearly all Kurds are Muslim, most being Shafiite Sunnis.
 They first embraced Islam after the Arab conquests of the seventh century.
 Today, they primarily look to Islam as a basis for social justice.
 However, despite being predominantly Muslim, religion has created deep rifts among the Kurds.
 Many of the dispossessed Kurd minorities have become associated with the secret and unorthodox sects of Islam.